Digital driver’s license - your ID in your smartphone

-Key drivers for this trend are convenience and ease of use for transactions that require some form of identification.
-And one of the most used documents to confirm identity is looking at going down this route - the driver's license.
+Safety, convenience and ease of use are key drivers for this trend, especially for transactions that require some form of identification.
+And one of the most used documents to confirm identity and proof of age is now going mobile - the driver's license.

 The primary goals of the driving license, whether physical or digital, remain to confirm the identity and to confer the right to drive a vehicle.

-During the last two years, studies and pilots have been launched in several states in the US to explore the technical feasibility of a digital driver's license.
+During the last few years, studies and pilots have been conducted in several states in the US to explore the technical feasibility of a digital driver's license.

-In August 2016, the US Commerce Department's National Institute of Standards and Technology (NIST) awarded a grant to support further the development of trusted identities based on Digital Driver's License provided by states.
+In August 2016, the US Commerce Department's National Institute of Standards and Technology (NIST) awarded a $2M grant to Thales to support the development of a smartphone-based mobile driver’s license to provide citizens a secure companion to their physical license or ID card.

 Beyond the critical security aspects, issuing authorities have shown particular interest in the universal convenience of this mobile format:

-- Convenience for holders, who can travel lighter with a digital driver's license, instantly updatable, on their phone.
+Convenience for holders, who can travel lighter with a mobile driver's license, instantly updatable, on their phone.

 The driver's license has been a standard for decades, acting not just as proof that you can drive but as an ID to verify age and identity, opening mobile driver's license to many usages such as: